truenas/middleware/docs/userguide/freenas_intro.rst

    system looks different than the documentation, make sure that the system is fully up-to-date and apply any outstanding updates if it is not.

 * Samba has been updated to `4.3.6 <https://www.samba.org/samba/history/samba-4.3.6.html>`_.

-* The "NFSv3 ownership model for NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.
+* The "Readonly" column has been added to :menuselection:`Storage --> Volumes --> View Volumes` so that it is easy to visualize which are read-only replications from another server.

 * The "fruit", "shell_snap", "snapper", "unityed_media", and "worm" VFS objects have been added to :menuselection:`Sharing --> Windows (CIFS Shares) --> Add Windows (CIFS) Share --> Advanced Mode --> VFS Objects`, while the "notify_fam" VFS object has been removed.
 The "recycle", "shadow_copy2", "zfs_space", and "zfsacl" VFS objects have been hidden from this screen as they are always enabled.